Athozs/hass-additional-ca/README.md

 # ...
 ```

-4. Export environment variable if running Home Assistant with Docker (no need in case of Home Assistant OS):
+4. Export environment variable if running Home Assistant with Docker (no need in case of installation type Home Assistant OS (HAOS)):

 ```yaml
 # compose.yml